fluxxcode/egui-file-dialog/examples/README.md

 ![Screenshot](../media/examples/save_file.png)

-## Select File with Information View
+## Pick File with Information View
-Example showing how to select a file and display file information using the `InformationView`.
+Example showing how to pick a file and display file information using the `InformationView`.

 Requires the feature `information_view` as well as these dependencies: